STUDY

 .COM

-A conjunction is a word that joins words, phrases or clauses.
+A conjunction is a word that connects words, phrases, or clauses.

-A conjunction can also be a group of words known as compound conjunction, e.g., as long as, as far as, as well as, in order to, even if, so that, etc.
+A conjunction can be a single-word conjunction (e.g., but, and, because, yet, since, unless, etc.) or a compound conjunction, which is a group of words (e.g., as long as, as far as, as well as, in order to, even if, so that, etc.).

 1. Coordinating Conjunction